 Since we came home from Texas last week I have been non-stop getting prepared for Christmas in our home.
 I LOVE decorating for the holidays.
 I love the making of garland and wreaths.
 I love going and picking out our tree and lighting it.
 I love putting the music on and lighting a fire and getting cozy as we decorate each evening.
 If I had my choice I would spend every day leading up to Christmas in December making garland and wreaths if I could.
-Along the way though I have learned a few little things that I thought I would pass along if you need some little tips and tricks to make the experience easier and more enjoyable.
+Along the way though, I have learned a few little things that I thought I would pass along if you need some little tips and tricks to make the experience easier and more enjoyable.
+You can always employ professionals such as the Painters and decorators north London in order to make things lighter for you.

 - Removing sap: